nimbusproject/cloudinit.d/docs/README.boottool.txt

 This tells cloud-boot to look at all the previous boot levels and search for a service named [svc-database].
 Once found it is told to ask that service the value of its variable 'ipaddress'.
-This information is then used with chef solo and the bootconf file to properly launch the [svc-webserver]. * exactly how this information is passed around will be discussed later
+This information can then be used by the bootpgm to properly launch the [svc-webserver].

 Boot-level Files
 ---------------